-- meter shall be an instrument in good operating condition, meeting the requirements of a Type I or Type II meter, as specified in ANSI Standard 1.4-1971.
-For purposes of this chapter, a sound level meter shall contain at least an A weighted scale, and both fast and slow meter response capability. - B. Personnel making measurements shall have completed training in the use of the sound level meter, and measurement procedures consistent with that training shall be followed. - C. Measurements may only be made inside of a noise sensitive unit occupied by a person making a complaint under this chapter at, or within, three (3) feet of a closed window or closed door-of a noise sensitive unit, occupied by a person making a complaint under this chapter. - All measurements made pursuant to this chapter shall comply with the provisions of this section.
+- B. Personnel making measurements shall have completed training in the use of the sound level meter, and measurement procedures consistent with that training shall be followed. - C. Measurements may only be made inside of a noise sensitive unit occupied by a person making a complaint under this chapter at, or within, three (3) feet of a closed window or closed door of a noise sensitive unit, occupied by a person making a complaint under this chapter. - D. All measurements made pursuant to this chapter shall comply with the provisions of this section.

-6.05.050 Prohibitions
+6.05.040 Prohibitions

-It shall be a violation of this chapter for any person to produce or permit to be produced, from a sound source either owned and operated by them or under their control, sound which, when measured at or within three feet of a window or door of a noise sensitive unit occupied by a person making a complaint under this chapter, exceeds:

-0. 50 dBA at any time between 10 p.m. and 7 a.m. the following day; or,
+A. It shall be a violation of this chapter for any person to produce or permit to be produced, from a sound source either owned and operated by them or under their control, sound which, when measured at or within three feet of a window or door of a noise sensitive unit occupied by a person making a complaint under this chapter, exceeds: 1.
+50 dBA at any time between 10 p.m. and 7 a.m. the following day; or,

-0. 60 dBA at any time between 7 a.m. and 10 p.m. the same day.
+.
+60 dBA at any time between 7 a.m. and 10 p.m. the same day.

-I. When the sound is emitted from a motorboat it shall not be subject to the standards above but a violation shall be established where the sound exceeds 75 dBA as measured on shore, provided that the measurement be taken no closer than 150 feet from the boat.
+- .
+00 uBA at any time between 7 a.m. and 10 p.m. the same day. - B. When the sound is emitted from a motorboat it shall not be subject to the standards above but a violation shall be established where the sound exceeds 75 dBA as measured on shore, provided that the measurement be taken no closer than 150 feet from the boat.
 Where a measurement is taken from a distance close than 150 feet, a violation shall be established where the sound exceeds 84 dBA measured no closer than 50 feet from the boat.
-Motorboats shall not be operated on public waterways within the County unless equipped with a functioning underwater exhaust, muffler, or system which continuously pipes water into the exhaust line, except as may be permitted under ORS 830,260.
+Motorboats shall not be operated on public waterways within the County unless equipped with a functioning underwater exhaust, muffler, or system which continuously pipes water into the exhaust line, except as may be permitted under ORS 830.260.
+[Codified by Ord.
+05 2000, 7/13/00]

-6.05.060 Exceptions
+6.05.0506.05.060 Exceptions

-Notwithstanding 6.058.040, the following exceptions from this chapter are permitted when conditions therefor are met:
+Notwithstanding 6.05.040, the following exceptions from this chapter are permitted when conditions therefor are met:

-- A. Sounds caused by organized athletic, religious, educational, civic or racing activities on property generally used for such purposes, including stadiums, parks, schools, churches, athletic fields, race tracks, airports and waterways, between the hours of 7:00 a.m. and 10±:00 p.m. the same day; - B. Sounds caused by emergency work, or by the ordinary and accepted use of emergency equipment, vehicles and apparatus in response to an emergency, whether or not such work is performed or equipment is used by a public or private agency, upon public or private property; - C. Sounds caused by sources regulated as to sound production by federal law, including, but not limited to, sounds caused by railroad, aircraft or commercially licensed watercraft
+- A. Sounds caused by organized athletic, religious, educational, civic or racing activities on property generally used for such purposes, including stadiums, parks, schools, churches, athletic fields, race tracks, airports and waterways, between the hours of 7:00 a.m. and 104:00 p.m. the same day; - B. Sounds caused by emergency work, or by the ordinary and accepted use of emergency equipment, vehicles and apparatus in response to an emergency, whether or not such work is performed or equipment is used by a public or private agency, upon public or private property; - C. Sounds caused by sources regulated as to sound production by federal law, including, but not limited to, sounds caused by railroad, aircraft or commercially licensed watercraft operations; - D. Sounds caused by bona fide use of emergency warning devices and alarm systems authorized by the Clackamas County Burglary and Robbery Alarm Permit Chapter 6.098.07 or successor provisions;